-Anxiety and increased allergies
+Anxiety and increased allergies can be experienced as:

-Anxiety allergy problems can precede, accompany, or follow an episode of nervousness, anxiety, fear, and elevated stress, or occur ‘out of the blue’ and for no apparent reason.
+Anxiety allergy problems can precede, accompany, or follow an episode of nervousness, anxiety, fear, and elevated stress, or occur "out of the blue" and for no apparent reason.

-Anxiety allergy problems can change from day to day, and/or from moment to moment.
+Allergies and anxiety problems can change from day to day, and/or from moment to moment.

 All variations and combinations of the above are common.